thecaffeinedev/Deep-Computer-Vision/Deep Learning For Image Captioning/README.md

 # Deep Learning For Image captioning
 Deep CNN-LSTM for Generating Image Descriptions

+Build a model to generate captions from images.
+When given an image, the model is able to describe in English what is in the image.
+In order to achieve this, our model is comprised of an encoder which is a CNN and a decoder which is an RNN.
+The CNN encoder is given images for a classification task and its output is fed into the RNN decoder which outputs English sentences.

 **Key words**: Image captioning, image description generator, explain image, merge model, deep learning, long-short term memory, recurrent neural network, convolutional neural network, word by word, word embeding, bleu score.

 #### Abstract